Editing and re-drafting – a checklist, part twoPosted: March 26, 2017

 Another obvious point that is all too easy to overlook.
 Ensure consistency throughout.
 Some examples of things to look out for:

 - The weather – if it’s snowing one minute, chances are it’s not going to be boiling hot the next.

 - Character hair, eye colour, clothing or jewellery.

 - Where your characters are in relation to one another as well as if they are sitting or standing.
 Also, which characters are actually in the scene.

 - Time of day

-– Spellings of names, places and made up things.
+- Spelling of names, places, and made up things.

 The above is just the start.
 There are so many things (most of which will be unique to your novel) which you will need to keep a check on.
-For example, in a scene in my novel my characters are wearing masks which cover their mouths.
-It would therefore, be a bit stupid if I forgot this and described a character’s smile (because how the heck would you know if he was smiling or not?!).
-FYI this totally happened, oops.
+For example, in a scene in my novel, my characters are wearing masks that cover their mouths.
+It would, therefore, be a bit stupid if I forgot this and described a character’s smile (because how the heck would you know if he was smiling or not?!).
+FYI this totally happened.
+Oops.

 Do your research

 If you’re representing a culture or a movement (think BDSM in 50 Shades) do your research so as not to offend those who are part of it.
 50 Shades often has those involved in the BDSM movement complaining that it’s not accurate and is sexist etc. This also applies to different cultures – you don’t want to cause offense.